wkumari/draft-wkumari-dnsop-alt-tld/README.md

    From -06 to -07.1 (https://github.com/wkumari/draft-wkumari-dnsop-
    alt-tld/tree/7988fcf06100f7a17f21e6993b781690b5774472):

-   o  Replaced ALT with <TBD> at the insistence of George.
+   o  Replaced ALT with <TBD> at the suggestions of George.

-Kumari & Sullivan         Expires July 30, 2017                 [Page 8]

-Internet-Draft               Reserve ALT TLD                January 2017

    From -05 to -06:

    o  Removed a large amount of background - we now have the (adopted)
       tldr document for that.

+Kumari & Sullivan        Expires August 5, 2017                 [Page 8]

+Internet-Draft               Reserve ALT TLD               February 2017

    o  Made it clear that pseudo-TLD is not intended to be pejorative.